 Your yard can wait: Baton Rouge, Ascension utilities ask customers to limit water use in drought

-BATON ROUGE — With scorching heat and strong winds accelerating the wildfire threat during Louisiana's extended drought, utilities in the Capitol region on Friday urged residents to use less water so reservoir levels can rebound whenever possible.
+BATON ROUGE — With scorching heat and strong winds accelerating the wildfire threat during Louisiana's extended drought, utilities in the capital region on Friday urged residents to use less water so reservoir levels can rebound whenever possible.

 "The stresses caused by the current ongoing and record-breaking heat, and the complete lack of rain, are causing never-before-seen high demands on the water system," said Patrick Kerr, president of the Baton Rouge Water Utility, which also manages water service in a part of Ascension Parish.